luizbgomide/EclipsePhase2e-ptbr/src/11/07-jupiter.md

 Prior to the Fall, Hyoden was a backwater with poor supplies and a massive labor shortage.
 The settlement accepted more than a million refugees who found the Jovian Republic’s policies distasteful or restrictive.
 In exchange for a synthetic morph, these transhumans were expected to perform three years of military service and help build the settlement.
 The powerful military city-state that grew from this is independent, cosmopolitan, and proud.
 AGIs, uplifts, and autonomists are welcomed here; citizenship is open to anyone who serves in the military.

 Hyoden’s embrace of technological advancements give it a distinct advantage over the Republic.
-This makes Hyoden an increasing threat in the Junta's eyes, but so far the city's layers of missiles, killsats, and turrets have kept the Republic at bay.
+This makes Hyoden an increasing threat in the Junta’s eyes, but so far the city’s layers of missiles, killsats, and turrets have kept the Republic at bay.

 ## The Jovian Trojans